Flix01/nudge/README.md

 // => a doesn't want to collide with b, but b wants to collide with a
 ```
 How incoherent conditions are handled depends on the optional definition **NUDGE_COLLISION_MASKS_CONSISTENT** (undefined by default, can be defined before the NUDGE_IMPLEMENTATION definition).
-By default, in the code above, a and b do not collide AFAIR.
+By default, in the code above, a and b do not collide.
 Please note that by always using coherent conditions, collision behavior should not depend on the NUDGE_COLLISION_MASKS_CONSISTENT definition at all.

 </details>

+## LICENSE

+MIT license